 For an example, it’s safe to assume that "Jester Race", "The Mind’s I" and "Oracle Moon" are all melodic death metal albums, even if the first one is a blueprint for gothenburg –melodeath’s more accessible brother- , rocket science won’t be needed for the listener to understand the vast differences in songwriting and atmosphere of these three excellent releases.

 My point being, reviewing Stratovarius while having your mind set on Wormphlegm will get you nowhere.
 “Fiction” finds Henriksson and Sundin going for just the right amount of guitar shenanigans for it to be called a decent post “Damage Done” Dark Tranquillity album, just as the more aggressive “Character” did.
-Sure, some groove hooks could be better implemented like the one on “Terminus” and solos could be longer, but those guys were never big on the whole Tipton & Downing vibe, so their stuff is a tad different and very competent here, like the intro riff to “Icipher”, that works really well with the keys and tracks like “The Lesser Faith” and “Nothing to no One” strike me as particularly riff-heavy, even when employing the aforementioned grating one note grooves.
+Sure, some groove hooks could be better implemented like the one on “Terminus” and solos could be longer, but those guys were never big on the whole Tipton & Downing vibe, so their stuff is a tad different and very competent here, like the intro riff to “Icipher”, that works really well with the keys and tracks like “The Lesser Faith”, “Nothing to no One” and especially "Blind at Heart" strike me as particularly riff-heavy, even when employing the aforementioned grating one note grooves.